AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-creation.md

 ansible-playbook ash.avalanche.create_subnet -i inventories/local
 ```

-## Track the Subnet with the validators

-The `ash.avalanche.subnet` role does not handle Subnet tracking on validator nodes.
-The list of tracked Subnets is handled by the `avalanchego_track_subnets` variable in the `ash.avalanche.node` role.

 At the end of the Subnet creation, information about the new Subnet is displayed:

 ```yaml